MasoniteFramework/docs/whats-new/masonite-15.md

 You can now get and set any header information using the new `Request.header` method.
 This also allows third party packages to manipulate header information.
 Read more about this in the [Requests](/requests.md) documentation.

+## Cookies

+You can now delete cookies using the `delete_cookie` method as well as set expiration dates for them.
+See the [Requests](/requests.md) documentation for more information.

 ## Caching Driver Update

 The Cache driver now has an update method which can update a cache value by key.
 This is useful if you want to change a key value or increment it.
 Storing a cache file also now auto creates that directory.
 Read more about this in the [Caching](/caching.md) documentation.